fireundubh/playwithfire/unity/patchwork-design-patterns.md

 #### Aliases

-When you need to reference a private field.
+When you need to reference a private field:

 ```csharp
 [ModifiesMember("privateFieldName", ModificationScope.Nothing)]